 Because all over, for my money, this class is just sort of incompetent.
 Undercooked.
 Second-draft.
 The concept is muddled.
 (Why does “focus(ing) divine power through a dark vice” make it shadow magic?
 Were we not told you get shadow magic by stabbing yourself in the soul?
 Why is divine power necessary to this equation?)
 The fluff is clumsy and contradictory.
 (All Domination blackguards “impose order by force whenever necessary, crushing resistance and making others do their bidding”, but we are informed this only “becomes tyranny” in the hands of evil.)
 And the powers are mediocre, never returning enough mechanical value to justify the class’s heavily restrictive design3.

-Yet for all this, if we ignore the fluff and concentrate on the things the blackguard actually is as a character-building asset, it does occupy a unique mechanical space; a heavily-armoured divine striker.
+Yet for all this, if we ignore the fluff and concentrate on the things the blackguard actually is as a character-building asset, it does occupy a unique mechanical space; a heavily-armoured, weapon-based striker version of a divine class, that uses Str/Cha as its key stats.
 That’s what I came to the class for, so that’s what I decided to salvage in the form of the Vindicator, a paladin variant somewhat more in line with classic 4e design.

 Something old, something new